ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Discussion_3/Transcripts/Prose/cFPIP-03W.md

  So it's not the case that generalized synchrony means that things are becoming blurred.
  We could actually also have integrated information through increased articulation, not just decreased.

-1: And then life finds a way or cognition finds a way on this trade-off frontier of, in our pursuit of unitarity, will we blur to unify or will we differentiate to unify?
+ And then life finds a way or cognition finds a way on this trade-off frontier of, in our pursuit of unitarity, will we blur to unify or will we differentiate to unify?

-1: But those are the paths we have.
+ But those are the paths we have.
  We don't have the backwards ratchet.

-1:_Dean:_
+_Dean:_
  Yeah, yeah, makes sense.

-1:_Daniel:_
+_Daniel:_
  Any other latter slides, Ander?

-1:_Ander:_
+_Ander:_
  No, that's it.
  So Chris made a few more remarks at the end about language here, but he mentioned that he's going to talk more about this in the coming lecture.
  So we'll just leave it up to him.

-1:_Daniel:_
+_Daniel:_
  Yeah.
  There could be some very powerful and interesting linguistic opportunities for updating our speaking to reflect what we are learning here.
  I don't know what those necessarily are, whether it's a syntactic or a semantic thing, or whether it's a narrative thing, but how to actually reenter some of these formalisms into our focused understanding could just be immensely powerful, and we could have a lot of integrity between the natural language way that potentially we're already showing up for engagement, and some of these formalisms that get to first principles about interacting entities and boundary conditions and all of that.

-1: Dean, any penultimate thoughts?
+ Dean, any penultimate thoughts?

-1:_Dean:_
+_Dean:_
  Not really.

-1: I'm going to go back and listen to Chris's comments again about this common cause and the fine-tuning assumption and whether that's sort of metaphorically, a dialing-in or what he means exactly by the fine-tuning, in the context of this conversation today, what you just kind of said about are we dulling something here or are we sculpting something to make it more fittable?
+ I'm going to go back and listen to Chris's comments again about this common cause and the fine-tuning assumption and whether that's sort of metaphorically, a dialing-in or what he means exactly by the fine-tuning, in the context of this conversation today, what you just kind of said about are we dulling something here or are we sculpting something to make it more fittable?
  I'm going to go now and go back and listen to what he talks about in terms of fine-tuning and maybe update my priors around that.

-1:_Daniel:_
+_Daniel:_
  And are there any last thoughts or maybe scroll over to the schedule of the course again just so we can close on that?

-1: Yeah, we're halfway through.
+ Yeah, we're halfway through.
  We just completed the third discussion section now, so we've had three lectures and three discussions.
  It's all downhill from here.
  By the way, this was the first midterm.
  You guys both did well.

-1: We're going to head into session 4 with these last three, how agents use multiple communication channels and that's going to get connected to the quantum FEP, how spacetime emerges from communication, which is something that we've brought up a bunch, it's been in the background, but making that explicit is going to be exciting.
+ We're going to head into session 4 with these last three, how agents use multiple communication channels and that's going to get connected to the quantum FEP, how spacetime emerges from communication, which is something that we've brought up a bunch, it's been in the background, but making that explicit is going to be exciting.
  And then section 6, I think, is just going to be such a jumping-off point because the scope and the intensity of what is transpiring is extreme,so connecting it to biology, which is to say life more fully, and where we go in '23 and beyond, that's going to be awesome.
  So, any last words, Ander?

-1:_Ander:_
+_Ander:_
  No, I just echo what you said.
  I would say it's going to be uphill in terms of how interesting it's going to get, uphill in a good sense, meaning that we're planning.

-1:_Daniel:_
+_Daniel:_
  Cool, well, I encourage people to check out the course website and submit questions that they'd like to see addressed by Chris.
  Also to register and join these participatory discussions.
  There'll be three more of them, so if you want to join, share your QRF, be part of the publication of all of these works that we'll compile at the end and just get your exoskeleton in the game with what is happening here.

-1: It'd be really awesome to hear more voices and to have more on board.
+ It'd be really awesome to hear more voices and to have more on board.
  Okay, thank you, Dean, and Ander, till next time.

-1:_Ander:_
+_Ander:_
  Bye.